Luidog/node-red-contrib-filemaker/README.md

 ## Delete Node

 The delete node deletes a specific record in FileMaker.
-By default the delete node will use `msg.payload.recordId` as the record Id to target for deletion and `msg.payload.layout` as the layout context.
+By default the delete node will use `msg.payload.recordId` as the record id to target for deletion and `msg.payload.layout` as the layout context.

 ### Delete Illustration